Brookhaven National Laboratory: Foundations

 Following World War II, the US Atomic Energy Commission was created to support government-sponsored peacetime research on atomic energy.
 The effort to build a nuclear reactor in the American northeast was fostered largely by physicists Isidor Isaac Rabi and Norman Foster Ramsey Jr., who during the war witnessed many of their colleagues at Columbia University leave for new remote research sites following the departure of the Manhattan Project from its campus.
 Their effort to house this reactor near New York City was rivalled by a similar effort at the Massachusetts Institute of Technology to have a facility near Boston.
 Involvement was quickly solicited from representatives of northeastern universities to the south and west of New York City such that this city would be at their geographic center.
 In March 1946 a nonprofit corporation was established that consisted of representatives from nine major research universities — Columbia, Cornell, Harvard, Johns Hopkins, MIT, Princeton, University of Pennsylvania, University of Rochester, and Yale University.

 Out of 17 considered sites in the Boston-Washington corridor, Camp Upton on Long Island was eventually chosen as the most suitable in consideration of space, transportation, and availability.
-The camp had been a training center for the US Army during both World War I and World War II.
-After the latter war, Camp Upton was deemed no longer necessary and became available for reuse.
-A plan was conceived to convert the military camp into a research facility.
+The camp had been a training center for the US Army during both World War I and World War II, and a Japanese internment camp during the latter.
+Following the war, Camp Upton was no longer needed, and a plan was conceived to convert the military camp into a research facility.

 On March 21, 1947, the Camp Upton site was officially transferred from the U.S. War Department to the new U.S. Atomic Energy Commission (AEC), predecessor to the U.S. Department of Energy (DOE).